Skip to Content

 RV Pet Temperature Monitor

-An RV pet temp monitor allows you to keep an eye on the temperature (or even temperature and humidity levels) in your RV when you’re away from the rig.
-This is critical to the safety of your pet, particularly when the temperature and humidity levels rise (i.e. summer), regardless of whether or not you leave the A/C running.
+A temperature monitor allows you to keep an eye on the temperature (or even temperature and humidity levels) in your RV when you’re away from the rig.
+This is critical to the safety of your pet, particularly when the temperature and humidity levels rise (i.e., summer), regardless of whether you leave the air conditioner running.

 Power outages happen.
 Weather happens.
-Unexpected things happen all the time, and there’s no guarantee that the comfortable temperature in which you left your beloved pet will remain comfortable.
-This is why it’s so important for pet owners to have the ability to monitor the interior temperature of the RV any time a pet is left without a human caregiver.
+Unexpected things happen all the time, and there’s no guarantee that the comfortable temperature you left your beloved pet in will remain comfortable.
+This is why it’s so important for pet owners to have the ability to monitor the interior temperature of the RV whenever a pet is left without a human caregiver.

-Why Might You Need an RV Pet Monitor?
+Why Would You Need an RV Pet Monitor?

-There are many places where pets either aren’t allowed or where it’s unsafe to bring a pet.
-So, in addition to unexpected emergencies (as we mentioned earlier), let’s take a look at some of the places and activities which may not include your pet.
+There are many places where pets aren’t allowed or where it’s unsafe to bring them.
+In addition to unexpected emergencies (as we mentioned earlier), let’s examine some places and activities that may not be suitable for your pet.

 Some State & National Parks